25 Oldest Cities in Europe

 Mtskheta Today

-The city is filled with UNESCO-honored religious monuments and sites, including the 11th-century, Eastern Orthodox Svetitskhoveli Cathedral (pictured here) and the 6th-century mountaintop monastery Jvari.
+The city is filled with UNESCO-honored religious monuments and sites, including the 11th-century Eastern Orthodox Svetitskhoveli Cathedral (pictured here) and the sixth-century mountaintop monastery Jvari.

 Zadar Today